Experiential Learning - Research Opportunities

 Research involves ten weeks of work with a professor during the summer.
 A stipend of $3,700 is awarded, with additional funds for project supplies.

-During the summer of 2013, four engineering students had the opportunity to work closely with Calvin professors on various research projects
+During the summer of 2015, eight engineering students had the opportunity to work closely with Calvin professors on various research projects

 Lukas Woltjer, under the direction of Professor Richard DeJong, designed and constructed a "Hot Box" thermal test chamber, which meets the ASTM standards for measuring the insulation value of panels.
 Using Finite Element Heat Transfer models, two 6-foot cube boxes were designed as the hot and cold sides of the test chamber consisting of glued-up wood frames and 6 inches of styrofoam wall insulation.